DiogoRibeiro7/ChangePointLab/README.md

 - **SD-HMM**: select state count and iteration limits; data must be non-negative and will be normalized.
 - **Within-period**: period `N` and minimum segment length `l` should match the cycle of interest.

+## Experimental features

+The toolkit still contains a few components that are under active development and should be considered experimental:

+- **CLI wrappers** for running algorithms from the command line.
+Interfaces may change and error handling is minimal.
+- **Advanced emission models** for BOCPD and HMM/HSMM modules (e.g. Gaussian and Poisson alternatives) are prototypes and have not yet received the same level of testing as the core Beta–Bernoulli implementations.

+Feedback and pull requests are welcome to help stabilise these features.

 ## Documentation

 Detailed documentation and additional examples are available in the